-My name is April Hill.
+My name is April Hill and I am the owner of North Augusta Counseling Services, LLC.
+I have been in private practice for 3 years and counseling clients since 2012.
 I am a Licensed Professional Counselor (LPC) in South Carolina and a Licensed Professional Clinical Counselor (LPCC) in Ohio.
-I am also a member of the International Association of Trauma Professionals.
-I have a BS in Psychology and an MA in Professional Counseling, both received at Liberty University.
+I am a member of the International Association of Trauma Professionals.
+I hold a BS in Psychology and an MA in Professional Counseling, both received at Liberty University.

-My name is Linda Sherrard and I am a Licensed Professional Counselor in South Carolina, an Associate Professional Counselor in Georgia, a National Certified Counselor, and a certified EMDR therapist.
+My name is Linda Sherrard and I am the owner of Hope and Healing Counseling Center, LLC.
+I currently meet with clients at my office within the same suite as North Augusta Counseling Services.
+I am a Licensed Professional Counselor in South Carolina and Georgia, a National Certified Counselor, a certified EMDR therapist, and a certified SYMBIS facilitator.
 I hold a Bachelor of Science degree in Psychology with a Specialization in Christian Counseling and a Master of Arts degree in Professional Counseling from Liberty University.

 I have experience working with adolescents who were involved with the juvenile justice system and adults in a state mental health agency.
 I have worked with individuals with a wide variety of diagnoses including depression, anxiety, codependency, Posttraumatic Stress Disorder (PTSD), addictions to drugs and/or alcohol, learning disabilities, cerebral palsy, and Autism Spectrum Disorder.
+I currently work with couples for premarital, marriage, and relationship issues.
 I use a variety of techniques including cognitive behavioral therapy, rational emotive behavioral therapy, and solution focused brief therapy.